COVID-19 Rapid testing, COVID-19 PCR Testing, and COVID-19 Antibody testing available where you are, without the hassle or risk of the waiting room.

 Just like an in-person visit, the doctor takes your history and symptoms, performs an exam and may recommend treatment, which may include at home COVID-19 Testing and even antibody testing performed by a Registered Nurse under the supervision of the treating physician.

-In-home COVID-19 PCR testing by our team of Medical Professionals
+In-home COVID-19 Active virus swab testing by our team of Medical Professionals

-Laboratory partnerships have been made for accurate and fast PCR results.
-Our team of physicians will provide you with test results in as little as 24hrs.
+Laboratory partnerships have been made for research purposes and will provide your physician with test results in as little as 48hrs.
 The test is simple and will be completed by a Registered Nurse, under the visual guidance of your treating physician.
-Reduce unnecessary exposure and ask your physician if COVID-19 PCR testing is right for you.
+To provide you with a Covid-19 active testing, we need to share the data!
+All tests are for research purposes (stripping your identifying information) to help doctors and scientists Flatten the Curve!
+Reduce unnecessary exposure and ask your physician if COVID-19 research testing is right for you.

 Antibody Testing - BLOOD TEST